-While in Palm Springs last week, I was able to visit the Camp David of the West Coast, Sunnylands.
-I was poured with emotions while entering this property as it has been the center stage of many historical retreats and the playground for several U.S. Presidents, politicians and dignitaries.
-And did I mention that Her Majesty the Queen and the Duke of Edinburgh also stayed here in 1983?
-Hello?!
-Of course, I dressed up for the occasion and marveled that these 200 acres in the outskirts of Palm Springs attracted so much power and influence.
+While in Palm Springs last week, I was able to visit the Camp David of the West Coast: Sunnylands.
+This former private estate has been the playground for several U.S. Presidents, politicians, and dignitaries.
+(Even Her Majesty the Queen and the Duke of Edinburgh also stayed here in 1983!)

 Sunnylands was the home of the fabulously wealthy entrepreneurs, ambassadors, and philanthropists Walter and Lee Annenberg.
 They purchased the desert land in 1963 and hired prominent L.A. architect A. Quincy Jones to design the 25,000-square-foot home.
 The midcentury modern pink residence boasts large windows with breathtaking views of the surrounding San Jacinto Mountains and houses an incredible art collection.
 It sits on a 200 acres os land featuring an 18-hole golf course and 11 lakes.
 Tickets must be purchased in advance as there is a limited number, however, you are free to stroll the brand-new visitor center and gardens with no reservation.
 Since tickets were sold out, I just visited the center and the beautiful succulents and desert plants gardens.